 No. You will not get Covid-19 as a result of the vaccination.
 There are no corona viruses in the vaccine.

-The exact duration of protection after illness with Covid-19 cannot yet be conclusively answered.
-Data indicates that you are protected from re-infection for at least three months.
-If you have already contracted the new coronavirus, vaccination is therefore only recommended three months after the illness.
+If you have already contracted the new coronavirus, vaccination is recommended by six months after the infection.
+From 4 weeks after a confirmed coronavirus infection, one dose of vaccine is sufficient.
 With the vaccination you receive optimum protection and the immune defence is additionally strengthened.
 If the infection has gone unnoticed, a vaccination is not harmful.

 The vaccination protects you from the consequences of a serious Covid 19 disease.
 However, it is not yet known whether the vaccination will prevent infection.
 So it could be that you still infect other people despite the vaccination and without showing symptoms.
 You should therefore continue to adhere to the rules of hygiene and behaviour.